-This Policy aims to give you information on how EKEDP collects and processes your personal data when you fill/complete any of our forms, access or create an account our website as well as other mediums and platforms through which you provide us with your personal data in order enable us perform a contract with you, including providing our products and services to you.
+This Policy aims to give you information on how EKEDP collects and processes your personal data when you fill/complete any of our forms, access or create an account on our website as well as other mediums and platforms through which you provide us with your personal data in order to enable us perform a contract with you, including providing our products and services to you.

 The Policy is intended to comply with our obligations to provide you with information about the Company's processing of your personal information under the relevant laws and regulations.
 It neither has a contractual status nor constitutes any agreement to contract with you or provide you with our products and services